gao-lab/DECIPHER/.github/ISSUE_TEMPLATE/bug_report.md

 ### Please ensure:

-- [ ] I have confirmed this bug exists on the **latest** version of Spider.
-See https://github.com/gao-lab/spider
+- [ ] I have confirmed this bug exists on the **latest** version of DECIPHER.
+See https://github.com/gao-lab/decipher
-- [ ] I follow the tutorial from the [Spider tutorial](https://github.com/gao-lab/spider).
+- [ ] I follow the tutorial from the [DECIPHER tutorial](https://github.com/gao-lab/decipher).

 -----------